NunoSempere/nunosempere.github.io/misc/miliNazis.md

 ## Suffering per miliNazi

-- A mili-nazi would thus correspond to 1.7 to 33 thousandths of death-equivalent, with a point estimate of 6.1 thousands of a death-eq	uivalent.
+- A mili-nazi would thus correspond to 0.0017 to 0.033 death-equivalents, with a point estimate of 0.0061 death-equivalents

 - Alternatively, suffering which could be averted by donating between $8.8 and $200 to the AMF, with a point estimate of $34.